Frequently Asked Questions

-There is a ONE HOUR window period.
+There is an ONE HOUR window period.
 You MUST SAVE your online application at least once every hour, even if you are actively entering information.
-If you fail to save your application, your process will be timed out and you will lose information not previously saved.
-Your application must be submitted prior to 5:00 p.m.
+If you fail to save your application, your process will be timed out, and you will lose information not previously saved.
+Your application must be submitted prior to 5 p.m.
 (Pacific Time) on the closing date.
-You will NOT be able to submit a SAVED application after 5:00 p.m.
+You will NOT be able to submit a SAVED application after 5 p.m.
 (Pacific Time) on the closing date.

 What documents will I need to submit with my application?

 Please refer to the Required Documents section of the job posting for documents you are required to submit with your application.
 Supplemental information or other materials may be required as part of the application, as they are necessary to determine if the minimum qualifications for the position for which you are applying are met.

 To be considered, you must submit all required documents at the same time you submit your application.
 This may be done at the time of the online submission.
 Follow the instructions on how to Attach Documents to your on-line application prior to submittal.

 What information will I need to have readily available to fill out my application?

 (e.g., company/agency name, address, start and end date [month/year], position title, hours worked per week, monthly salary, supervisor's name and title).

 (e.g., name of school, city and state, start and end date [month/year], college major, units completed [semester/quarter units], degree received).